 In tennis and in life; be prepared for the known and unknown; avoid the stress, in fact, learn to Practice Safe Stress.
 Have Fun & Good Luck Out There!

-Have a question for Barry?
-Ask or leave a comment below!
+Have a question for Barry or want to leave a comment?
+Click here.